Simone Biles and Team USA win gold at women's gymnastics team final

 The coach noted that Biles had no intention to leave the competition, saying, "Never in her mind."

-Team USA finished Sunday's qualification session with an impressive score of 172.296, putting them at the front of the pack heading into the final.
+Team USA finished Sunday's qualification session with an impressive score of 172.296, putting them at the front of the pack heading into the final, with Biles herself leaving qualifiers as the leading individual scorer across all of the competing teams.

-Biles is in her third Olympics and its her first since experiencing the "twisties," a phenomenon where gymnasts lose their sense of place in the air, which forced her to drop out of multiple events during the Tokyo Olympics.
+Biles, heralded as the Greatest of All Time, or G.O.A.T., in gymnastics, is currently in her third Olympics.
+It's her first since experiencing the "twisties," a phenomenon where gymnasts lose their sense of place in the air, which forced her to drop out of multiple events during the Tokyo Olympics.

 Tuesday's win makes Biles the most decorated American Olympic gymnast, surpassing Shannon Miller's seven-medal haul, with the team gold her eighth Olympic medal.
 That also ties her with Anton Heida, a 1904 Olympian, for the most gold medals earned by an American gymnast.